Kong/docs.konghq.com/app/mesh/1.5.x/features/rbac.md

 {% endnavtab %}
 {% endnavtabs %}

-To restrict the access to admin only, change the default AccessRole policy
+To restrict access to `admin` only, change the default AccessRole policy:

 {% navtabs %}
 {% navtab Universal %}